Zamplia/zampsdk/README.md

 ### Zamplia SDK lifeCycle methods :

-1. If Zamplia SDK is failed while initialization process then this event will receive.
+1. If Zamplia SDK is failed while the initialization process then this event will receive.
 Ex.

   ```groovy
     public class MainActivity extends AppCompatActivity implements ZampliaCallbacks {